AfterShip/aftership-sdk-net/README.md

 	param1.addDestination(ISO3Country.ESP);
  	List<Tracking> totalSpain =connection.getTrackings(param1);

+####2015-05-11 v5.0.0
+- Change the way we deal with dates, so differents Date Culture don't have any issues.
+- The user will receive the date to String in their local Timezone **breaking change**
+- Change dependencies:
+	- NewtonSoft 8.0.1 (latest stable). **breaking change**

 ####2015-05-11 v4.0.11
 - Rearrange all the code (we wont bump the version cause is the same).